telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-editors-in-column-templates.md

 ---
 title: Render Grid Editor in Column Template
-page_title: Render Grid Editor in Column Template | Kendo UI Grid Widget
+page_title: Render Grid Editor in Column Template | Kendo UI Grid
 description: "Learn how to edit the Kendo UI Grid widget by using a column template."
 slug: howto_render_editor_column_template_grid
 ---